PabloDeWulf/pablodewulf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Pablo and I am a student at the [Vrije Universiteit Brussel](https://www.vub.be/nl).
-At the moment, I'm in my third year of BSc engineering.
+At the moment, I'm in my third year of BSc Applied Sciences and Engineering.
 Aside from  academic stuff, I love sports.
 I am a track and field athlete, specialised in sprint (100m, 200m, 400m).
 On this website I try to present certain aspects of my life and world such that people can follow the projects I am working on and see how I am doing in general.